This article was first published by Karol Wozniak in the App’n’roll Publication on Medium.

 - Product roadmap

 The high quality of the items above is guaranteed by a collaborative environment where designers’ expertise is combined with client’s involvement and by joint, conscious decision-making done at the right time.
+Learn more about our software development process here.

 Although the idea of an all-day design workshop might seem time-consuming and demanding, the benefits of employing such a collaborative environment between the client and production sides are invaluable.
 Not only can they contribute to more effective collaboration but these sessions might also have a deciding impact on the overall success of the product.